embark-framework/embark-site/source/docs/environments.md

 title: Environments
 ---

-Embark has the concept of environments, all config files have entries for each environment that can be specified in most embark commands.
+Developing on Ethereum require you to #buidl everything locally, then deploy it on various test networks, and only then get to the big show.
+Setting up connections and deploying contracts easily to all these different environments is a pain.
+But do not fear, Embark has you covered.
+We use the concept of `environments`, which means that every config files has entries for each environment so you can control them all sensibly from one place that can be specified in most embark commands.

 ### Configuration

+`default` is a special environment - the values you use here will apply to all environments unless you have set specific values for the environments you want to work in.
-`default` is a special environment whose configs applies to all environments.
-Each config is then **merged** with `default`, this way you can specify the most common options in default, and then only override what's really needed on a per environment basis.
+Every other config block is then merged with `default`, which means that you can specify the most common options in default and then only override what's really needed on a per environment basis.

 Example: